-Since most flights to Calgary made connections in Vancouver, we decided to take a two-day stopover to fulfill the dream of my life:
+Since most flights to Calgary connected via Vancouver, we decided to take a two-day stopover to fulfill a bucket list item:

 Killer whale watching

 It is not guaranteed that you will see an Orca since the whales are in total freedom.
-Maybe the day you are going to watch them they will not show up.
-Fortunately, most companies offer you to take the trip as many times as necessary until you meet these giants, paying only for the first day of the tour.
+Fortunately, most companies allow you to take the same trip as many times as necessary until you meet these giants at no extra cost.

-In fact, it’s no wonder to find many Canadian Rockies tours from Vancouver.
+It’s no wonder why you can find many Canadian Rockies tours from Vancouver.

-If you are visiting several national parks on your trip to the West Coast of Canada we advise you to buy a Discovery Pass.
-This is a pass with one year of validity that allows you to enter all national parks and a lot of sites managed by Parks Canada for free.
-Here you can see the complete list.
+If you are visiting several national parks on your trip to Western Canada, we suggest you to buy a Discovery Pass.
+This pass, valid for one year, allows you access to all national parks and sites managed by Parks Canada – see the complete list here.

-We were lucky because in 2017 it was the 150th anniversary of Canadian Confederation in 2017.
+We were lucky that it was the 150th anniversary of Canadian Confederation in 2017.
 As a celebration, these passes were made available to the public for free.

 The discovery pass is usually included in the Canadian Rockies vacation packages.

 The best way to travel the Canadian Rockies is by renting a car.
-Also, a Canadian Rockies road trip is very fun.
-You will see a lot of animals and roads that will look as if they were taken from a story.
+On this road trip, you will see a lot of animals and roads that look as if you were living in a fairy tale.

 Remember that you need a credit card (not debit) to rent a car.

-If you are going to travel to the Canadian Rockies you should be prepared for all kinds of weather situations.
-Even in summer, going from a hot day to a snowstorm happens in a matter of hours.
+If you are going to travel to the Canadian Rockies, you should be prepared for all kinds of weather situations.
+Even in the summer, going from a hot day to a snowstorm can happen in a matter of hours.

-As we want to make it easy, we have created a list of essential things to carry in your backpack for an adventure trip of these characteristics.
-Type of plug, bear spray …
+To make it easy, we created a list of essentials to carry in your backpack for this adventure.

 canadian Rockies photography

-Traveling to the Canadian Rockies for the first time for a photographer is a dream come true.
-Preparing the equipment, planning different locations … the work begins long before you arrive.
-That is why Dani is preparing four special posts that we hope to publish very soon:
+Traveling to the Canadian Rockies is a dream come true for a photographer.
+Equipment preparation, site planning… the work begins long before you arrive.
+For such, Dani is preparing four special posts that we will publish very soon:

-- Aurora Borealis in Canada – How to photograph it
+- Aurora Borealis in Canada + How to photograph the Northern Lights

 - Canadian Rockies photo tour

-In order to serve as an example and although the possibilities are endless, here we show you our travel itinerary to the Canadian Rockies in 2 weeks.
+Although the possibilities are endless, here we show you our 2-week long travel itinerary to the Canadian Rockies as one example.